Eusorus

-In Greek mythology, Eusorus (Ancient Greek: Εύσωρος) was the father of Acamas, Aenete and in some accounts, of Cyzicus.
+In Greek mythology, Eusorus (Εύσωρος), also Eussorus, was the father of Acamas, Aenete and in some accounts, of Cyzicus.

 Mythology

 Eusorus only appeared in various stories as the father of certain figures otherwise he has no myth of his own:

 Apollonius' account

 "And about the isthmus and the plain the Doliones had their dwelling, and over them Cyzicus son of Aeneus was king, whom Aenete the daughter of goodly Eusorus bare."